LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 var forest = new Forest();
 var receiver = new NotificationCounter();

-// When notifications are not supported, forest.GetNotificationSender() returns null. forest.GetNotificationSender()?.ConnectTo(receiver);
+// If notifications are not supported, forest.GetNotificationSender() returns null. forest.GetNotificationSender()?.ConnectTo(receiver);

 var partition = new Geometry("geo");